 There is so much to explore on the seven floors of this huge museum.
 Since you can spend a solid half-day here, there is also a restaurant and café inside, so you won’t have to starve or leave before you’re ready!

 If you’re here on a Thursday, spend the evening here!
 They’re open till 9pm, and you can spend a fantastic night sipping wine and looking at art.
-If you’re here on a romantic trip, this is an even better idea.
+If you’re here on a romantic trip, this is an even better idea as you can impress your date by pretending to be cultured!

 The museum is beautiful inside & out.
 Stare at the expansive, living wall of ferns.
 Sit in alcove seats with fantastic views of the city.
 Admire the diverse range of collections, spanning a truly impressive range of cultures, periods, artistic movements and sensibilities.